steineggerlab/Metabuli/README.md

   * Options
-   --threads : The number of threads used (all by default)
-   --taxonomy-path: Directory where the taxonomy dump files are stored.
-(DBDIR/taxonomy by default) --accession-level : Set 1 to use accession level taxonomy (0 by default).
+   --threads : The number of threads used (all by default) --max-ram : The maximum RAM usage.
+(128 GiB by default) --taxonomy-path : Directory where the taxonomy dump files are stored.
+(DBDIR/taxonomy by default) --accession-level : Set 1 to creat a DB for accession level classification (0 by default).
 ```
 This will generate **diffIdx**, **info**, **split**, and **taxID_list** and some other files.
 You can delete '\*\_diffIdx' and '\*\_info' if generated.